Core Web Vitals for Framer Website Performance

 3.2 Preload Key Resources

-One of the best ways to improve LCP on Framer websites is to tell the browser to prioritise critical resources.
+One of the best ways to improve LCP on Framer websites is to tell the browser to prioritize critical resources.
 Preloading fonts, hero images, and key scripts ensures they load faster, preventing delayed rendering.

 How to preload assets in Framer: